hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 What if it needs huge Snowflake cluster, and the ten minutes cost you a ton of money.
 Well, then it might be a problem.
 But a query that takes 200 millisecond is surely not a problem, right?
 What if your application needs to run it a hundred times per second.
 Well...
 Before you start optimizing, know the metric you need to improve.
 It can be cluster cost, database load, a response time of an endpoint, duration of some job, and many other things.
-Only then, you can actually decide what to optimize.
+Only then, you can actually decide how to optimize.

 Sometimes, the cost of your time might outweigh and potential cost savings.
 Other times, it might be more advantageous to get a larger database.

 On some occasions, your best option is to start tweaking SQL queries.
-And that is the fun part that we will deal with.
+And that is the fun part that we will deal with in the rest of this article.

 ### Our toy dataset
 Throughout this article, we will be using a toy dataset with data for a fictitious website.
 We have tables of `users`, `posts`,